 Sub Double_Ex() Dim k As Integer Dim CellValue As Double For k = 1 To 6 CellValue = Cells(k, 1).Value Cells(k, 2).Value = CellValue Next k End Sub

 It will return the below result.

 We have got exact values from column A.

 Things to Remember

-- VBA Double is an improved data type of Single data type.
+- Double is an improved data type of Single data type.

-- Double can hold up to 14 decimal places.
+- It can hold up to 14 decimal places.

-- Double consumes 8 bytes of system memory.
+- It consumes 8 bytes of system memory.

-This has been a guide to VBA Double.
-Here we discuss examples to declare VBA double data type to store longer decimal places along with practical examples and a downloadable template.
-Below you can find some useful excel VBA articles –
+This article has been a guide to VBA Double.
+Here, we discuss using and declaring the VBA Double data type to store longer decimal places, along with practical examples and a downloadable Excel template.
+Below you can find some useful Excel VBA articles: –